-We recognize that effective practices and strategies may not relate directly to mentorship or other supportive practices, as phrased in our Statement of Task, and will use our collective knowledge and experience1 to explore and address urgent and critical topics facing graduate students, medical students, medical residents and postdoctoral scholars, particularly for members of marginalized and historically excluded populations in STEMM.2 Through workshops, commissioned papers, research, and broad communication and engagement, we aim to promote an inclusive and equitable higher education system and STEMM research ecosystem.
-We will focus on examining the interactions and interrelationships between identity, inclusion, personal agency, all forms of well-being (e.g., mental, financial, social, etc.), mentorship, and professional career development across the entire STEMM ecosystem (See Figure 1).
+We recognize that effective practices and strategies may not relate directly to mentorship or other supportive practices, as phrased in our Statement of Task, and will use our collective knowledge and experience1 to explore and address urgent and critical topics facing graduate students, medical students, medical residents and postdoctoral scholars, particularly for members of marginalized and historically excluded populations in STEMM.
+Through workshops, commissioned papers, research, and broad communication and engagement, we aim to promote an inclusive and equitable higher education system and STEMM research ecosystem.
+We will focus on examining the interactions and interrelationships between identity, inclusion, personal agency, and all forms of well-being (e.g., mental, financial, social, etc.), mentorship, and professional career development across the entire STEMM ecosystem (See Figure 1).
+While research has linked mentorship and professional development, the Roundtable's incorporation of well-being as an investigative lens presents a new approach for a providing more holistic view and showing pair-wise linkages between all three of these concepts.